nslavov/scp/mass-spec/nPOP.md

   4. **nPOP uses accessible consumables and small amounts of labels**
      - This keeps costs down to about 10-20 cents / single cell.

 nPOP uses the CellenONE instrument, which is commercially available.
-If CellenONE is not available, one may use [mPOP](mPOP), which prepares only a few hundred single cells in parallel.
+Without access to CellenONE, one may use [mPOP](mPOP), which can prepares a few hundred single cells in parallel.
 Both mPOP and nPOP are fully compatible with all [mass-spectrometry methods](methods) described in this portal.

 &nbsp;